thechanglab/thechanglab.github.io/aboutvariants.md

 ---

 ## Mu - B.1.621
-Mu was first identified in Columbia in January 2021 and now has been detected in North and South America, Europe, and Asia.
-There are several substitutions in this lineage that affect the Spike protein, including the amino acid changes I95I, Y144T, Y145S and the insertion 146 N in the N-terminal domain, R346K, E484K and N501Y in the Receptor Binding Domain and P681H in the S1/S2 cleavage site of the Spike protein.
-Little is known about the potential biological and epidemiological roles of these mutations, however, the rapid increase in some cities near herd immunity suggests epidemiological impact.
+Mu was first identified in Columbia in January 2021 and is also known as: B.1.621.
+This variant has been detected in North and South America, Europe, and Asia.
+There are several mutations in this lineage that affect the Spike protein including I95I, Y144T, Y145S, R346K, E484K and N501Y in the Receptor Binding Domain and P681H in the S1/S2 cleavage site.
+Little is known about the potential biological and epidemiological roles of these mutations.

 #### In Alaska: The B.1.621 variant was identified in May 2021, in the Anchorage- Mat Su region.